 I would attempt to keep on my smiling mask, while inside my intestines blasted off into space and joined the dark side of the galaxy.

-How we keep the dark side of IBS going (and don’t even notice)
+How we can keep the dark side of IBS going (and not even notice)

-This dark side of IBS actually became a habit, and a downward spiral.
+This dark side of IBS actually became a habit for me, and a downward spiral.

 The habit of letting fear and worry take over the show – like clouds blotting out the sun.